Responding to a cyber incident in your school or kura

 2. Understand the scope of the incident

 Once you think there’s been a system compromise, you need to figure out how widespread it is.
 Your response will be different if the intruders only have access to one piece of software, or if they have full access to your school’s network.
-You need to identify how big it is and then contain it to make sure the intruders don’t spread any further.

 If you suspect there is an attacker inside your system, don't log into any new systems, such as online banking – this could give the attacker further access.

 You may need help identifying which systems are affected.
 If you have cyber insurance, it’s a great time to call them – they will provide help via an incident response company who will do the forensic investigation on your behalf.